Accommodation and Accessibility Policy

 • The use of service animals and the use of support persons for people with disabilities are welcomed at all OTF offices.

-• Our volunteers are aware and respectful of the needs of people with special needs and the organizations that support them.
+• OTF volunteers are aware and respectful of the needs of people with special needs and the organizations that support them.

-• Our staff is comfortable serving customers with disabilities and our services can be provided in different ways.
+• OTF staff are comfortable serving customers with disabilities and our services can be provided in different ways.

-• The Public Affairs Department is responsible for monitoring the website and intranet and responding to any questions or feedback from staff, volunteers and the public on OTF’s accessibility practices and policies.
+• The Communications Department is responsible for monitoring the website and intranet and responding to any questions or feedback from staff, volunteers and the public on OTF’s accessibility practices and policies.

-The Head of Human Resources (or designate) will respond to any internal or external questions or feedback on the Foundation’s accessibility practices and policies within 10 business days of the request.
+• The Director of Talent and Engagement (or designate) will respond to any internal or external questions or feedback on the Foundation’s accessibility practices and policies within 10 business days of the request.

 4.0 Definition of disability